chauff/cse1500-web-transcripts/_lectures/css.md

 }
 ```

 :point_up: The above example creates three columns of equal width (1 fractional unit each).
-If we wished to make the first column double the width of the other two columns, we would simply double up the value for the first column.
+If we wished to make the first column double the width of the other two columns, we would double up the value for the first column.

 ```css
 .grid-container {